Skip to content

 Cost Considerations and Parts Availability

-Carrier systems typically carry a premium price tag, often 15-30% higher than comparable units from other manufacturers.
+Carrier systems typically carry a premium price tag compared to comparable units from many other manufacturers.
 This applies to both the initial installation and ongoing maintenance costs.
+We provide flat-rate pricing quoted before any work begins, so you’ll see the full cost before you commit.
 The company uses proprietary components in many of their systems, which means you cannot simply substitute generic parts during repairs.
 When a Carrier-specific circuit board or control module fails, you are locked into purchasing their branded replacement at their set price point.

 Parts availability can be problematic, especially for newer or specialized models.
 In our experience at Triple Play Home Services, we have encountered situations where critical Carrier components were backordered for weeks, leaving homeowners uncomfortable during Oklahoma’s brutal summer months.
 While we maintain relationships with multiple suppliers to minimize these delays, Carrier’s distribution network occasionally experiences bottlenecks that affect service timelines throughout the Oklahoma City metro area.